ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-persist/supported-data-stores.md

 port = 6379
 ```

-Additionally, you can set values for the advanced configuration parameters in the Config.toml file in your project to use the Redis data store.
+Additionally, you can set values for the advanced configuration parameters in the `Config.toml` file in your project to use the Redis data store.
 For more information on these parameters, see the [Redis Connector documentation](https://central.ballerina.io/ballerinax/redis/latest#ConnectionConfig).

 ### Setup guide

-#### Set up a Redis server instance
+#### Setup a Redis server instance

 Select one of the methods below to set up a Redis server.